The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-WilliamJ2006/src/short-response.md

 ### Question 2
 The console.log would log `Michael Jordan`, because without using the spread operator,the reference of the objects memory is whats really being passed to the new variable, meaning modifying one will change the other.

+The spread operator `{...bestPlayer}` could be used here to create a copy of the object to prevent this issue.

 ### Question 3
 The function following code will log,